LIU-FAYANG/ROSBAG-DATA-EXTRACTION/README.md

 The python file will convert every rostopic into csv files.
 Choose the one with name: _slash_detection_slash_vision_objects_slash_front.csv, which contains the coordinates of the bounding box:(in yolo format)

-Note: Do not convert the csv file into a xsl file, otherwise later the csv_to_txt file won’t work.
+Note: Do not convert the csv file into a xsl file,that may result in data loss.
-Data preparation can be done with excel.

 ## Simply convert the scv files to multiple txt files.
 Simple python program, read each row from the csv file.